WesGtoX/CustomUserModel/README.md

 This project is a customization in the Django user model.

-Django's login via username is completely replaced by the user's email.
+Django's authentication by username has been completely replaced by the user's email.

 ## Technology